atoms-ufrj/playmol/doc/commands.md

 * __lammps__: the command will produce information in the LAMMPS configuration file format, which can be used as an initial configuration for a Molecular Dynamics simulation using LAMMPS' command [read_data].

 * __summary__: this option will print a summary of the system characteristics, including the amount of every defined and detected structure such as angles, dihedrals, and molecules.
 Properties of each molecular species will also be printed, such as its mass, its atoms, and the number of defined sets of coordinates.
-This is useful for debbugging purposes.
+This is useful for debugging purposes.

 * __xyz__: writes down the list of atomic coordinates using the [xyz file format], but with element symbols replaced by atom identifiers.
 This is useful for using with another Playmol script or for visualization purposes.

+* __lammpstrj__: writes down the list of atomic coordinates using the LAMMPS trajectory format.
+This is useful for visualization with [VMD].

 The optional parameter _file_ is the name of the file which will contain the system info.
 If it is omitted, the info will be written in the standard output unit (the computer screen, in most cases).